Challenge

 Homepage - Modern & Applicable Learning

-The Home page provides three main sections: “Word of the Day”, “Enrolled Courses”, and “Reading of the Day”
+Three main sections: “Word of the Day”, “Enrolled Courses”, and “Reading of the Day”

-• University of Michigan students can conveniently enroll in their Chinese classes using a unique code provided by their professors
+• University of Michigan students can enroll in their Chinese classes using a unique code provided by their professors

-• Students will gain access to materials curated by their professors, while leveraging the resources available within the app to enrich their learning experiences
+• Students will gain access to materials curated by their professors, while leveraging the resources available within the app

 Library